khanshoaib3/minecraft-access/docs/faq.md

 For example, you'll find rowing the boat is difficult (since the relevant feature haven't been implemented yet), you can't directly recognize blocks that are placed together as a structure (since you can't see the entire appearance of a group of blocks, and there's very little this mod can do about that).
 We're gradually adding new features, but I'm pessimistic that the Minecraft is too complex to ever achieve 100% accessibility.

 Second, the Minecraft, despite the fact that it has a large number of players, is not easy to get started with.
 You'll need to learn many new concepts and knowledge to play it.
-You can learn how to play this game by listening the playing video (I recommend [Pixlriffs's Minecraft Survival Guide](https://www.youtube.com/watch?v=VfpHTJsn9I4&list=PLgENJ0iY3XBjmydGuzYTtDwfxuR6lN8KC)), reading [the wiki](https://minecraft.wiki), or read [text tutorials on wiki](https://minecraft.wiki/w/Tutorials), or find someone skilled enough to teach you.
+You can find some good tutorials in [this page](/docs/good-resources.md#tutorial-resources).

 So if you haven't bought the game yet and don't know much about Minecraft, think again before paying.